particle-iot/docs/src/content/tutorials/asset-tracking/tracker-edge-firmware.md

   - Open Particle Workbench.
   - From the command palette, **Particle: Import Project**.
 Select the project.properties file in the tracker-test1 directory.
-  - Run **Particle: Configure Workspace for Device**, select version 1.5.4-rc.1 or later, Tracker, and your device.
+  - Run **Particle: Configure Workspace for Device**, select version 1.5.4-rc.1, or 3.0.0 or later, Tracker, and your device.
   - Run **Particle: Compile and Flash**.

+Be sure to target 1.5.4-rc.1, or 3.0.0 or later, for your build.
+The 2.0.x LTS versions of Device OS do not have Tracker support.
+There will be versions of 3.0.x released concurrently with 2.0.x releases.

 Now that you have a mirror, you're free to do things like update main.cpp and even edit the other Tracker source as desired.
 When you **Stage**, **Commit** and **Push**, the changes will be saved to your own GitHub private repository only.